 An adaptable housing unit is a residential unit that is designed in such a way that it can be modified easily when required in the future to become accessible to the resident with disabilities without requiring costly and intensive alterations.

-2. Any one Bedroom to have circulation spaces around a Queen size bed as per examples below
+2. Any one bathroom is required to have circulation spaces as per AS1428.1-2009.
+Some examples are shown below.

 The walls of the bathroom have to be in the same location at both pre and post adaptation.
 Internal layout (fixture locations) can change between pre and post adaptation, as long as the service pipes (waste and water supply pipes) are laid in the correct AS1428.1-2009 specified position at pre-adaptation itself and the services are capped off for future use.

 In some cases, internal wall between 2 back-to-back bathrooms can be removed to allow for a larger bathroom at post adaptation.

 Some examples of layouts for accessible bathrooms are shown below.
 Note that shower seats are not required for Adaptable units.
 Mirror images will also comply with requirements.
 Allow for construction tolerances as the below are finished dimensions.